The Black Strat

-The Black Strat is the nickname for a black Fender Stratocaster guitar played by David Gilmour of the progressive rock band Pink Floyd.
+The Black Strat is a black Fender Stratocaster guitar played by the English guitarist David Gilmour of the progressive rock band Pink Floyd.
 It appeared for the first time with Gilmour at the 1970 Bath Festival.
-Gilmour stated in an interview prior to the auction of his guitar collection that 'The Black Strat' featured in many of Pink Floyd's and his individual albums and was used in “Money”, “Comfortably Numb” and “Shine on You Crazy Diamond”, among many others.
+Gilmour used it on many albums with Pink Floyd and his solo records, including "Money", "Comfortably Numb", "Shine on You Crazy Diamond", and "Pigs (Three Different Ones)".

 History

-Gilmour purchased the guitar, a 1969 model with a maple cap fingerboard and large headstock, in 1970 from Manny's Music in New York City to replace a similar guitar his parents bought him for his 21st birthday, which had been lost while touring with Pink Floyd in the United States in 1968.
-The Black Strat was originally a sunburst colour, but had been repainted black at Manny's.
-Since then, it has undergone numerous modifications.
+Gilmour purchased the guitar, a 1969 Fender Stratocaster with a maple cap fingerboard and large headstock, in May 1970 from Manny's Music in New York City to replace 2 other Stratocasters that were previously stolen with The Pink Floyd's rented van full of gear in New Orleans during concert dates at The Warehouse venue May 16th,1970.
+The Black Strat was David's first maple-neck Stratocaster to date and was originally a sunburst colour, but had been repainted black at Manny's.

 Modifications

 David Gilmour playing the Black Strat, 2006.

 Gilmour and the Black Strat, fitted with a rosewood fingerboard neck and white pickguard, during the 1974 "French Summer" tour.

 Throughout the 1970s, Gilmour alternated between using necks with maple and rosewood fingerboards on the Stratocaster.
+Switching the original 1969 maple-capped neck to a 1963 rosewood cap neck in June of 1972.

 In 1972, Gilmour installed an XLR connector to eliminate the hum coming from his Dallas Arbiter Fuzz Face; however, this was quickly removed.
 He also replaced the original tuners with Kluson tuners.
 In 1973, a Gibson PAF Humbucker was installed between the bridge and middle positions of the Strat, but he took out the original single coils and put them in the black pickguard later on.
 In 1976, the original bridge pickup was replaced by a DiMarzio FS-1.
 This in turn was replaced by a Seymour Duncan SSL-1.
 In the 1980s he replaced the bridge with a Kahler Tremolo System, which again was later removed.
 The installation of the Kahler bridge required a section of wood being cut out to accommodate the larger unit, which in turn meant a new piece of wood had to be inserted and sprayed black when the old bridge was returned.
 He also replaced the original tremolo arm with a shortened one.

 During the post Roger Waters era, David Gilmour switched to several vintage reissue Stratocasters from Fender.
 The most notable one being a candy apple red Stratocaster fitted with EMG pickups.
-The Black Strat was promptly retired and put on display at the Hard Rock Cafe in Dallas, Texas.
-The guitar was returned to Gilmour in the late 1990s, but having not been displayed in a glass case during its time at the Hard Rock Cafe, it sustained significant damage and the theft of many of its parts.
+The Black Strat was promptly retired and put on display at the Hard Rock Cafe in Dallas, Texas on a loan-agreement in 1986.
+The guitar was returned to Gilmour June of 1997 in horrible condition, having not been displayed in a glass case during its time at the Hard Rock Cafe in Miami,Florida.
+Rather hanging eye-level over a table.
+It sustained significant damage and the theft of many of its parts.
 Due to the constant modifications, the only original part on the guitar, apart from the body, is believed to (possibly) be the bridge plate.